Newsletter

 Dor Pazuelo/Flash90

-Israeli Prime Minister Benjamin Netanyahu “secretly visited” the United Arab Emirates during the Iran war, where he met with UAE President Sheikh Mohammed bin Zayed, according to the prime minister’s office.
+The Israeli Prime Minister’s Office announced on Wednesday that Israeli Prime Minister Benjamin Netanyahu “secretly visited” the United Arab Emirates during the Iran war, where he met with UAE President Sheikh Mohammed bin Zayed—a claim UAE officials have denied.

-The meeting took place during “Operation Roaring Lion,” the U.S.-Israeli military campaign against Iran.
-Netanyahu’s office said the visit “led to a historic breakthrough in relations between Israel and the UAE.”
+According to Netanyahu’s office, the meeting took place during “Operation Roaring Lion,” the U.S.-Israeli military campaign against Iran and “led to a historic breakthrough in relations between Israel and the UAE.”

 The UAE normalized relations with Israel under the 2020 Abraham Accords and has since expanded security and economic ties with Jerusalem.

-The announcement came a day after U.S. ambassador to Israel Mike Huckabee said Israel had deployed Iron Dome air-defense systems and personnel to the UAE amid Iranian missile and drone attacks targeting the Gulf state.
+The announcement of the alleged visit came a day after U.S. ambassador to Israel Mike Huckabee said Israel had deployed Iron Dome air-defense systems and personnel to the UAE amid Iranian missile and drone attacks targeting the Gulf state.

 Reports this week also said the UAE carried out covert strikes against Iranian targets, including an April attack on a refinery on Iran’s Lavan Island, though Abu Dhabi has not publicly confirmed the operations.